Mind-the-Pineapple/into-the-multiverse/README.md

   creation for the classification analysis will go over the time allotted for the free usage of Colab.

+- :computer: The code on this repo was run and tested using Python 3.7.12.

 ## Citation
 If you find this code useful, please cite: